Notification Templates

 The my-pc.domain.com object has been disconnected from monitoring.

 Not all variables are relevant to all triggers.
-For example, if the trigger is related to computer stress, no process is directly connected to it, so the $(ProcessName) variable is not defined.
-A complete list of supported variables, including descriptions of each variable and the contexts in which it is defined, is available from the link below.
-This list is presented as a spreadsheet in which the first four columns define and explain the variable, and the remaining columns show the contexts in which the variable is defined.
+For example, if the trigger is related to machine stress, no process is directly connected to it, so the $(ProcessName) variable is not defined.
+For a complete list and descriptions of supported variables, see Template Variables.

 Multi-Counter Variable

-In addition to the variables described above, another type of variable exists.
-This variable, ListOfColumns , is a special variable that is invoked multiple times in multi-counter incidents – once for each counter involved.
-The variable is only for use with Stress Level or Advanced triggers, because these are the only triggers that can include multiple conditions.
+In addition to the variables described above, another type of variable exists, ListOfColumns.
+This variable is invoked multiple times in multi-counter incidents, once for each counter involved.
+ListOfColumns is only used with Stress Level or Advanced triggers, because these are the only triggers that can include multiple conditions.

-The ListOfColumns variable has a special syntax, in which you can include the text and variables you would like to see for each counter involved in the incident.
+ListOfColumns has a special syntax, in which you can include the text and variables you would like to see for each counter involved in the incident.
 All of the text must be placed within the variable’s parentheses, after a colon and between quotation marks (e.g., $(ListOfColumns: "my text…”)).
-In addition, certain variables exist only for use with the ListOfColumns variable:
+In addition, the following variables exist only for use with the ListOfColumns variable:

 $(Column)